peertransfer/chef-openssl-source/README.md

 ### `['openssl']['version']`

 Version of the OpenSSL product to build.
-Default is `1.0.1g`

 ### `['openssl']['prefix']`

 Directory in which to install the completed OpenSSL product.
-Default is `/opt/openssl-1.0.1g`

 ### `['openssl']['configure_flags']`